Sanctions Screening: Challenges and Control Considerations

 Internal controls – virtual currency screening

 There is incentive for heavily sanctioned countries, such as North Korea, Iran and Russia, to use cryptocurrency to evade sanctions.
-However, recent analysis indicates that cryptocurrency transactions indicating sanctions evasion have remained a relatively small portion of transactions received by illicit addresses, although the use of cryptocurrency is growing.
+Recent analysis indicates that cryptocurrency transactions indicating sanctions evasion increased in 2022 to 43 per cent of transactions received by illicit addresses, compared to a relatively small portion in 2021.

 OFAC’s SDN List includes cryptocurrency addresses that should be blocked.
 In practice, enforcement of the block relies on compliant cryptocurrency exchanges.
 If cryptocurrency is transferred with a non-compliant exchange or peer-to-peer, it likely will not be blocked.

 Blockchain analysis has indicated that the majority of cryptocurrency transactions related to sanctions evasion were subsequently transferred to centralised exchanges.
-OFAC sanctioned two non-compliant Russian-based exchanges, Chatex and Suex, accusing them of providing money-laundering services and adding them to the SDN List in 2021.
+OFAC sanctioned Russia-based Garantex in 2022, which accounted for the majority of the sanctions-related transaction volume.

 The methods used to identity sanctions evasion via cryptocurrency include screening for: the cryptocurrency addresses on the SDN List; addresses associated with those same blocked addresses; addresses associated with known exchange hacks; and addresses associated with ransomware payments, which are often associated with efforts to evade sanctions.